 We’ve rounded up the best iPhone and iPad apps to measure distance here.
 From AR camera-based tools to satellite image trackers to something as simple as an on-screen ruler, we’ve got them all here.
 There are measurement tools here to meet all your measurement needs.

-Best iPhone and iPad Apps To Measure Distance in 2019
+Best iPhone and iPad Apps to Measure Distance in 2020

 #1.
 Distance Measure